 Architecture + Film

-The Inaugural international film competition received more than 150 submissions from 33 countries across the globe, competing for awards in four categories: Documentary Feature, Fiction Short, Experimental Short and “From Above”.
+The Architecture Film Festival London was founded in 2015 by architect Charlotte Skene Catling and designer and producer Manuel Toledo Otaegui.
+The inaugural film competition received more than 150 submissions from 33 countries across the globe, competing for awards in four categories: Documentary Feature, Fiction Short, Experimental Short and “From Above”.

-We are delighted to have the opportunity to present you with the winners of 2017 during the World Architecture Festival.
+We are delighted to have the opportunity to present you with a selection of films from the festival at WAF this year.

 Films will be shown in Crit Room 13 on Friday 6th December

 - THE DIVINE WAY, ILARIA DI CARLO, GERMANY 2018, 15’

 - ROME IN FRAGMENTS, ROB MUNDAY, UK 2018, 3’